rrconf/rrconf/README.md

 RRCONF_REPOS=/etc/rrconf/repos.d
 ```

-As an ordinary user you do have to change some defaults, or completely change system defaults if they exist:
+An unprivileged user can change some defaults, e.g.:

 ```
 RRCONF_REPOS=${HOME}/repos.d
 ```

-Last step is to create at least one repo file.
-The content of the file is partial name of the repository strings to try to clone modules.
+Last step is to create at least one repo file, which should contain repo prefix.
 There can be multiple files and their names are enumerated and sorted by `run-parts`, so default backup files or package installer files are excluded.

 ```
 mkdir /home/username/repos.d
 echo 'https://github.com/rrconf/tutorial-' > /home/username/repos.d/99-last-resort
 ```

-Please note that trailing dash is important, **and if it is a slash, even mandatory**, and is never stripped.
-Then you can store repositories for module in a project sub-groups (like devel and prod) and share module and repository names.
-You can still use `ssh://gitlab:2222/username/group/module-` and your own info module can have repository base name `module-info.git`.

-The files in this directory are enumerated with `run-parts`.
-There is no default or blacklist implemented, you need at least one repo file.

 ### Tutorial